awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 **To configure Amazon VPC settings in Account Factory**

-1. As a central cloud administrator, sign into the AWS Control Tower console with administrator permissions in the master account\.
+1. As a central cloud administrator, sign into the AWS Control Tower console with administrator permissions in the management account\.

 1. From the left side of the dashboard, select **Account Factory** to navigate to the Account Factory network configuration page\.
 There you can see the default network settings displayed\.
 To edit, select **Edit** and view the editable version of your Account Factory network configuration settings\.